Civ13/civ13-wiki/wiki/Guide_to_Crafting.md

 torch.
-A wall will burn down in a few minutes, destroying the roof tiles supported by the wall as well (more in the **[Roofs](#Roofs "wikilink")** section). **Remove the grass and the wood floor around the wall if you are going to burn it\!** Otherwise the fire will very likely spread from the burning wall.
+A wall will burn down in a few minutes, destroying the roof tiles supported by the wall as well (more in the **[Roofs](#Roofs "wikilink")** section). **Remove the grass and the wood floor around the wall if you are going to burn it!** Otherwise the fire will very likely spread from the burning wall.

 Another way is simple brute force - hit a wall with melee weapons, and